About choosing a restaurant in Verbier

 The A-Team is a popular pizza takeaway spot its open for lunch and dinner every day.
 Call ahead or pop in, pick up or have it delivered, the choice is yours.

-Most restaurants in Verbier have a vegetarian option, but expect that it will usually be cheese based.
-Vegans beware: you will mostly be relying on soups and salads.
-Our best recommendation would be Le Bec restaurant where you will find more international cuisine.
+Most restaurants in Verbier have a vegetarian option, but bear in mind that it will likely be cheese based.
+Vegans take note: you will mostly be relying on soups and salads.
+Our best recommendation would be Le Bec restaurant where you will find more interesting international cuisine.